Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 Alternatives to Perlite

-Some gardeners prefer other materials to use in their potting and garden soil for the benefits of aeration and to make soil well draining, beside just perlite.
+Some gardeners prefer other materials to use in their potting and garden soil for the benefits of aeration and to make soil well-draining, besides just perlite.

 What You Can Use Instead of Perlite?
 Vermiculite and sand are the most popular perlite alternatives that gardeners use as soil amendments to help keep soil aerated and from becoming too compact.